freifunk-gluon/gluon/docs/features/wired-mesh.rst

 ============================

-In addition to meshing over WLAN and VPN, it is also possible to configured wired meshing over the LAN or WAN ports.
+In addition to meshing over WLAN and VPN, it is also possible to configure wired meshing over the LAN or WAN ports.
 This allows nodes to be connected directly or over wireless bridges.

 Mesh-on-WAN can be enabled in addition to the mesh VPN, so multiple nodes